KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

          Running Live Stackers
          =====================

-         Its possible to run more than 1 Live Stacker to monitor multiple directories.
+         It's possible to run more than 1 Live Stacker to monitor multiple directories.
 This would be useful if you are imaging multiple targets or filters and want to keep an eye on everything without having to reset the Live Stacker to a new directory periodically.